2026 key stage 2 access arrangements guidance

 Translators should take care to ensure that any translation does not provide additional support or explanation of mathematical terms.

 Pupils may write their responses in English or in their own language.
-If a pupil’s answers are not in English, the translator should make a transcript of the pupil’s answers into English after the test before the pupil leaves the test room.
-The pupil’s original test script must be attached to the translated test script and returned in the green panelled inner bag for modified scripts.
+If a pupil’s answers are not in English, the translator should make a transcript of the pupil’s answers in English after the test, before the pupil leaves the test room.
+The pupil’s original test script must be attached to the translated test script and packed in the same clear bag as all the other completed test scripts.
 Alternatively, pupils may answer orally and the translator can scribe the answers in English.

-Written translations of the mathematics tests can be made one hour before the test is due to start.
-If it will take longer, schools must make an application for early opening.
+Written translations of the mathematics tests can be made one hour before each test is due to start.
+If more time is needed, schools must make an application for early opening (see Early opening to adapt a test paper).

-If the translator acts as a scribe or makes a transcript, the headteacher must complete and submit the notification of aid form once the pupil has completed the test.
+If the translator acts as a scribe or makes a transcript, the headteacher must complete and submit the notification of aid form once the pupil has completed the test (see Arrangements requiring a notification).

 English grammar, punctuation and spelling and English reading